 150° panorama from our back porch.

-I helped Mary and Will with their driveway in Bridgewater.
+I helped SHIWO and Will with their driveway in Bridgewater.

 13 tons of snow moved by hand; Will did the most.